-Panic Disorder information and tools are organized here, with links to additional resources.
-Individuals being treated for Panic Disorder may also be struggling with depression, substance abuse, or any number of other physical and/or mental health conditions.
-You may find the self-help information posted under other behavioral health categories on this web site to be helpful.
+Anxiety and stress information and tools are organized here, with links to additional resources.
+Children being treated for depression may also be struggling with depression, deployment-related issues, sleep disturbances or any number of other physical and/or mental health conditions.
+You may find the self-help information posted under other behavioral health categories for children on this web site to be helpful.

 Fact Sheets and Handouts